Cut down on the sugar your kids get with these non-candy (but so fun!) Easter basket ideas.

 - Sidewalk chalk.
-These egg-shaped sidewalk chalk is perfect for Easter.
+This egg- and chick-shaped sidewalk chalk is perfect for Easter.

 - Rain boots.
-They are fun to wear, especially on warm and rainy days.
+They come in so many cute styles for all kids and are fun to wear, especially on warm and rainy days.

 - Kite.
-A big one is always fun, but a smaller, cheaper kite is still fun for a full day outside if you plan to be outside on Easter.
+A big kite is always fun, but a smaller, cheaper kite is also fun for outside play on Easter.

 - Water Bottle.
 Give each kid their own water bottle in their favorite color.

 - Frisbee.
-Or any other outdoor toy that your kids can use to play with each other.
+Try a soft frisbee for little kids and full-size disc for older kids.
+There are many outdoor toys available right now that your kids can use to play with each other.

 - Jump rope.
-This rainbow jump rope screams Easter!
+This rainbow jump rope would be perfect for Easter!

 Easter Basket Ideas for Swimming Fun

-If you live in an area where it’s warm enough to go swimming as early as March or April, get your kids excited about family trips to the pool or beach with a couple of swimming-themed Easter basket gifts!
+Maybe it’s already warm where you live or just get your kids excited about family trips to the pool or beach with a couple of swimming-themed Easter basket gifts!

 - New swimwear.
-You’ll probably need to buy new ones for your growing kids every year anyway, so why not include them in their Easter basket to make them a little more special?
+You’ll probably need to buy new ones for your growing kids every year anyway, so why not include kids’ swimwear in their Easter basket to make them a little more special?